The Most Important “Yes” Is the One You Give Yourself

 Practicing the inner “Yes”

-Try the “Three Yeses” exercise: every day, find three moments where you feel unsure and say “yes” anyway.
-It could be making a phone call or sending an application.
+One simple way to practise your inner “Yes” is the Three Yeses exercise.
+Each day, notice three moments where you feel unsure and choose to say “yes” anyway.
+That might mean making a phone call you’ve been avoiding or sending an application.